zelaki/presentations/latent_directions_dpm/README.md

 * <span style="font-size:70%">  $e$ and $h$ are **vectorized**.
 * <span style="font-size:70%"> Directions found in timestep t are used to edit **all** timesteps.
-* <span style="font-size:70%"> So for 50 timesteps and 50 singular vecors we get 2500 editing directions.
+* <span style="font-size:70%"> So for 50 timesteps and 50 singular vectors we get 2500 editing directions.